XiaomiWiki/XiaomiWiki.github.io/wiki/Enable_Camera2.md

 6. If successful, reboot the device by clicking Reboot device to System in the top menu.

     After successfully enabling Camera2, you can install a Google Camera port from [here](https://www.celsoazevedo.com/files/android/google-camera/).
-Be advised, however, that different versions work on different models and different ROMs so there's no universal option.
+Be advised, however, that different versions work on different models and different ROMs so there's no universal option, but you can find recommendations for a variety of devices [here](https://www.xda-developers.com/google-camera-port-hub/).